Let me tell you about some people who are really struggling with the poor air quality these days — and what we can do to help them.

 Here’s how to protect your family and our future

-There are steps we can take to mitigate the worst effects of poor air quality on our health and that of our families:
+There are steps we can take to mitigate the worst effects of air pollution on our health and that of our families:

 - Enter your zip code on the Environmental Protection Agency’s AirNow website to learn about your area’s air quality today and forecast for tomorrow.